alinalihassan/pyLesma/README.md

 ## Build

 In order to build Lesma, you need to have [Python 3.7](https://www.python.org/) installed.
-Currently it's tested only on Linux.
+It's currently tested only on Linux.
 It makes use of clang to compile the resulting object file currently, so you need it installed, but only running a file doesn't require clang.

 Clone the repo:
 ```bash